Exploring the relationship between nature and the built environment

 Mary Elizabeth Rusz, FAIA

-Ms. Rusz is a Registered Architect and Urban Designer working in New York City: she received a Bachelor of Architecture from the University of Toronto, Faculty of Architecture [including Study Abroad at Unité Pédagogique No. 6 (UP6), Paris, France], and a Master of Science in Architecture and Urban Design from Columbia University, Graduate School of Architecture, Planning and Preservation.
+Mary holds a Bachelor of Architecture from the University of Toronto, Faculty of Architecture, Landscape and Design [including Study Abroad at the Unité Pédagogique No. 6 (UP6), Paris, France], and a Master of Science in Architecture and Urban Design from Columbia University, Graduate School of Architecture, Planning and Preservation.